User acquisition strategy can sound complex, but in reality it’s as simple as this: getting users to sign up for your product.

 - The average revenue per subscription is the division of your monthly recurring revenue by your number of active subscriptions.

-- Your churn rate is the number of churned subscriptions in the past month divided by the number of active subscriptions month ago.
+- Your churn rate is the number of churned subscriptions in the past month divided by the number of active subscriptions one month ago.

 Mind that using this method to measure customer acquisition is among the best practices for middle and big size companies that already have a consistent acquisition "momentum".
 Smaller companies should look for a less complex methodology.
 An approach is presented in the following sections.